hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 ## Troubleshooting

 Upon startup, Nomad will attempt to connect to the specified Vault server.
-Nomad will lookup the passed token and if the token is from a role, the role will be validated.
+Nomad will lookup the passed token and if the token is from a token role, the token role will be validated.
 Nomad will not shutdown if given an invalid Vault token, but will log the reasons the token is invalid and disable Vault integration.

 ## Assumptions

 - Vault 0.6.2 or later is needed.

-# XXX
-- Nomad is given either a root token or a token created from an approriate role.

 [auth]: https://www.vaultproject.io/docs/auth/token.html "Vault Authentication Backend"
 [config]: /docs/agent/configuration/vault.html "Nomad Vault Configuration Block"